mstbrown/Getting-and-cleaning-data_Course-project/CodeBook.md

 two variables that were estimated from these signals, specifically: mean(): Mean value std(): Standard deviation

+There are two additional variables; "subject" which represents the person who was wearing the smartphone when the data was gathered and "activity-type" which represents the type of physical activity the subject was performing.
+Thus there are 68 total columns in the tidy dataset.

 "2". the input data and accompanying descriptions for this dataset are the following files which must be moved to the working